getoutreach/devbase/rfcs/0-template.md

 ## Summary

-A high level summary, without going into to much technical details, about what this RFC is about.
+A high-level summary of this RFC.

 ## Motiviation